TylerIsCoding/DM_Companion/README.md

 - Database Query Optimization: Optimize your database queries by ensuring they are properly indexed, avoiding unnecessary joins, and utilizing query optimization techniques specific to your database technology.
 - Browser Caching: Configure appropriate caching headers for static assets, allowing browsers to cache them locally.
 This reduces the need for repeated requests, improving performance for returning visitors.

-Quest Log is still a work in progress and will be optimized before I consider it complete.
+DM Companion is still a work in progress and will be optimized before I consider it complete.
 This is a minimum viable product at the moment.
 </p>
 <br>
 <h2>Lessons Learned</h2>